 In order to enroll in the Adult Education & Literacy Program to earn your HSED Diploma, an individual must be 17 years of age, not currently enrolled in high school and not a high school graduate.
 Instruction will be tailored to meet the student’s academic needs.
 In order to begin the official HSED tests, a student must be 17 years of age and must demonstrate sufficient skill mastery in each subject area.
 The HSED tests are available in English, Spanish, and in alternate formats for individuals with documented disabilities.

 High School Credits

-High school credits earned through NCC can be applied to an NCC Adult High School Diploma or transferred to the local high school district to meet its graduation requirements.
+High school credits earned through NCC will be applied or transferred to the local high school district to meet its graduation requirements.

 - Personal Finance